spinks/LioninWinterBall/README.md

 **Spotify Api** - you need to create a new app on the Spotify developer portal, note the clientID and clientSecret.

+Create a serverless function, deployed with Zeit (for example), which performs the post request to Spotify to get tokens.
+The function then returns this token to the app.
+This ensures the security of the private tokens.
+For example of this ask Ben Spinks.

 **Firebase Firestore** - you need to:

 1. On the console goto auth, enable anonymous authentication
 2. Create a `songs` collection
-3. Within this collection create a `APIKeys` document with two values `clientId` and `clientSecret`, set these to the values from spotify
-4. Set up write rules, your database rules file should look something like:
+2. Set up write rules, your database rules file should look something like:

 ```
 match /databases/{database}/documents {